modernish/modernish/README.md

 including `&&` (logical and) and `||` (logical or) and parentheses.
 Note that the expression needs to be quoted as the characters used in it clash with shell grammar tokens.

+The `-X` option causes `harden` to always search for and harden an external command, even if a built-in command by that name exists.

 The `-E` option causes the hardening function to consider it a fatal error if the hardened command writes anything to the standard error stream.
 This